-An avid performer and advocate of contemporary music, Brittany has attended the 2020 'Concert in the 21st Century' Residency at the Banff Centre for Arts and Creativity with her collaborative partner, Jesse Plessis.
-Brittany has also attended the 2019 SoundSCAPE Festival where she studied with soprano and contemporary music specialist, Tony Arnold, as well as the 2019 Against the Grain Summer Modern Intensive Program in Toronto, performing excerpts from operas of the 20th and 21st centuries.
-Brittany is currently collaborating with composer/pianist, Jesse Plessis, and librettist/stage director, Thomas Ayouti, to develop a new operatic work.
-The project currently exists as, L’épaisseur du silence, a 30-minute monodrama for soprano and piano.
-Thanks to the generous support of the Canada Council for the Arts, the collaborative team recently completed a creation workshop residency in Montréal.
+Brittany has participated in numerous contemporary music festivals and training programs including the 2020 'Concert in the 21st Century' Residency at the Banff Centre for Arts and Creativity, the 2019 SoundSCAPE Festival where she studied with soprano and contemporary music specialist, Tony Arnold, as well as the 2019 Against the Grain Summer Modern Intensive Program in Toronto, performing excerpts from operas of the 20th and 21st centuries.
+Brittany was also a member of the Association for Opera in Canada's 2021-22 RBC Artist Fellowship and Mentorship Program.

 Brittany is a graduate of McGill University where she completed a Graduate Artist Diploma.
 Performances at McGill included, the title role in Lucia di Lammermoor with Opera McGill, soprano soloist in Carmina Burana with the Schulich Singers and Concert Choir, and soprano soloist in Fausto Romitelli's Lost, with the McGill Contemporary Music Ensemble.
 Brittany continues to collaborate with various conductors and composers at McGill University and has been a featured soloist in recent performances of Pierrot Lunaire (Schönberg) and Trois poésies de la lyrique japonaise (Stravinsky).